 - Call to find out when a veterinarian can euthanize your pet.

-- Drop your pet off the day before or by 10:30 am the morning of the euthanization.
+- Drop your pet off the day by 10:30 am the morning of the euthanization.
 You can bring your pet’s favourite toy or blanket.

 - You cannot be with your pet when it is euthanized.
 You must use your own veterinarian if you wish to be present.